starlordphr/rajput-on-security/_drafts/key-management-for-dsn.md

 The discussed key management scheme is simple, scalable, flexible and does not occupy much of the node's memory.
 This scheme is superior when compared to mission key and pair-wise private key method.

 ---

 ## References
-\[1\] D. W. Carman, P. S. Kruus and B. J. Matt, "Constraints and Approaches for Distributed Sensor Network Security".
+\[1\] D. W. Carman, P. S. Kruus and B. J. Matt, "Constraints and Approaches for Distributed Sensor Network Security".<br />
-\[2\] Eschenauer L., Gligor V., "A Key-Management Scheme for Distributed Sensor Networks".
+\[2\] Eschenauer L., Gligor V., "A Key-Management Scheme for Distributed Sensor Networks".<br />

 [1]: http://people.cs.vt.edu/~kafura/cs6204/Readings/SensorNetworks/SensorNetSecurity-NAILabs.pdf "Constraints and Approaches for Distributed Sensor Network Security"
 [2]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.9193&rep=rep1&type=pdf "A Key-Management Scheme for Distributed Sensor Networks"

 ---